hawtio/hawtio-operator/README.md

 $ make install
 ```

-The above command must be executed on behalf of a priviledged user, as the creation of the custom resource definition and the cluster role requires _cluster-admin_ permission.
+The above command must be executed on behalf of a privileged user, as the creation of the custom resource definition and the cluster role requires _cluster-admin_ permission.

 Note that the cluster role creation is optional in case you plan to only deploy Hawtio custom resources with `namespace` deployment type.